We will cover the following topics

 - Brand management and marketing company including website design, social media platform management and advertising

-- IT and choosing and managing practice software, data management and cyber security
+- Structuring your IT and choosing and managing practice software, data management and cyber security

 - How are you going to finance this and who will be responsible for the practice financially?